How to grow oyster mushrooms at home - the advice of a recognized specialist

-I tried to breed mushrooms from mycelium and on sticks, and on grain, - Natalia Aleksandrovna shares. - The first method failed, but with a grain mycelium from plastic bags, problems did not arise.
-And oyster mushrooms can begin to grow right in the package, if overexposed.
-But if it was discovered, the mycelium must not be scattered, or it will die.
+I tried to breed mushrooms from mycelium on sticks and on grain, ”Natalya Alexandrovna shares. - The first method failed, but there were no problems with grain mycelium from plastic bags.
+Moreover, oyster mushrooms can begin to grow directly in the package, if overexposed.
+But if it was opened, the mycelium should be sifted without delay, otherwise it will die.

-TIP: Grow your mushrooms conveniently because they can and even need to take away the most unnecessary place on the site: where there is a shadow and dampness.
-The main thing is to keep the stumps away from the fruit trees, otherwise the disputes can get over them.
-From this neighborhood trees will slowly collapse.
+TIP: It is convenient to grow your mushrooms in that it is possible and even necessary for them to devote the most unnecessary place on the site: where there is shade and dampness.
+The main thing is to keep the stumps away from fruit trees, otherwise spores can cross over to them.
+From such a neighborhood, trees will slowly decay.

 Before breeding, the mushroom asked for advice from friends: many grow mushrooms in sacks on steamed straw.
 And we decided to master the stumps.
 This year the oyster mushrooms were settled in April.

-The stumps were cut from freshly cut hardwood trees.
-Usually they advise poplar.
-It is softer, however, and it collapses more quickly: three or four years - and it's time to change.
-If the stumps are old, a month before the settling of the mycelium, they must be put in water to get wet.
+Stumps were cut from freshly sawn hardwood trees.
+Poplar is usually advised.
+It is softer, however, and collapses faster: three or four years - and it's time to change.
+If the stumps are old, a month before the mycelium is populated, they must be put in water to get wet.

-The holes were made with a feather drill: in a stump with a diameter of 30-40 cm, 5-6 holes were obtained, and a couple of pieces were drilled in the sides.
-In each one they fell asleep on 1 st.l. mycelium and covered with a wooden peg.
-The stumps were put in the shade of cherries, having dug them in the ground centimeters on 5.
-Top covered with spunbond, so as not to dry up, but could "breathe" (the film is not good - the mushrooms can become moldy).
-Directly on it hemp in a dry weather slightly watered from the watering can.
+The holes were made with a pen drill: in a stump with a diameter of 30-40 cm, 5-6 holes were obtained, a couple more pieces were drilled on the sides.
+Each one was filled with 1 tablespoons. mycelia and covered with a wooden peg.
+Stumps were put in the shade of cherries, dug them in the ground of centimeters on 5.
+They covered it with a spanbond from above so that they would not dry out, but could “breathe” (the film is not suitable - the mushrooms can become moldy).
+Directly on it, hemp in dry weather was slightly watered from a watering can.

 The harvest of mushrooms Natalia Alexandrovna got closer to the autumn.
 As the oyster mushrooms grow tightly to each other, they are often cut off with the entire cap, and in autumn such cuts are usually two.
 Oyster mushrooms in the family Zinkevich are frozen, marinated, fresh fried with onions (hard legs are preliminarily passed through a meat grinder) or are prepared with a special mushroom pilaf.
 Winter stumps on the street under the same spunbond, and in the spring, the oyster mushrooms again yield.